dmcbrid4/SpellingCorrector/README.md

-A poor man's version of autocorrect. arg[1] must be specified manually
+A poor man's version of autocorrect. arg[1] must be specified manually.
+For CS 240